Literary City Guide | Nashville, TN

 Las Paletas.
 The first time we met in person, it was at Las Paletas, but even aside from sentimental value, popsicles from this shop are a treat.

 Jeni’s Ice Cream.
-Jeni's may be based in Ohio, but the branch in East Nashville is a city hot spot, with lines usually running out the door.
+Jeni's may be based in Ohio, but several locations in Nashville, with lines usually running out the door.